 —-[It appears first year is missing a hyphen.
 The intensifier very modifies the weak adjective difficult.
 Consider replacing the phrase a very difficult with a tough or a challenging to employ a strong identifier.

 Today our Universities are infested with feminazis and socialists.
-My advice to parents is to homeschool your children and avoid sending your teens to college.
+My advice to parents is to home-school your children and avoid sending your teens to college.
 They have all turned into propaganda factories.
-If you let your kids go, they’ll be taught by man-hating hags like Christine Blasey Ford and Jennifer Ho.
-They won’t learn much, except how to vote for Democrats and tear down American values.
+If you let your kids go, man-hating hags like Christine Blasey Ford and Jennifer Ho will turn them into morons.
+All they will learn is how to vote for Democrats and tear down American values.

 The daughter of a refugee father from China and an immigrant mother from Jamaica, most of Ho’s interests are to do with race.
 I think English is the very least of her concerns.